highcharts/connectors-morningstar/docs/connectors/creating-your-first-chart.md

 The connectors ship in two flavours, and they are not interchangeable:

-- **`connectors-morningstar`** - the legacy API, covering Security Details, Screeners, X-Ray, Risk Score, Performance, and more.
+- **`connectors-morningstar`** - the legacy Enterprise Component API, covering Security Details, Screeners, X-Ray, Risk Score, Performance, and more.
 - **`connectors-morningstar-dws`** - the newer DWS API, covering the **Investment Details API** and the **Time Series API**, with more to come.

 This tutorial uses the DWS bundle throughout.
 Its connectors live under the `HighchartsConnectors.MorningstarDWS` namespace, while the legacy ones live under `HighchartsConnectors.Morningstar`.

-DWS exposes two connectors: the Investment Details Connector we are about to use, which covers portfolio composition, and the Time Series Connector for historical data such as performance and fees.
+DWS is a broad service.
+Morningstar currently lists APIs, covering screeners, scenario analysis, portfolio X-Ray, performance, optimisation, risk scoring, and more.
+The connectors reach two of them: the Investment Details Connector we are about to use, which returns data views for a single investment, and the Time Series Connector for historical data such as performance and fees.

 ## Building the asset allocation chart